 Cedar Wood Releases Thick White Smoke

-Due to the resin and sap content, cedarwood releases the thick white smoke when it’s burning, and that can create creosote that adheres to your food, ruining the flavor and being dangerous to consume.
+Due to the resin and sap content, cedar plank releases the thick white smoke when it’s burning, and that can create creosote that adheres to your food, ruining the flavor and could make people sick.

-The goal of every smoker is to produce the legendary Thin Blue Smoke or TBS, which is an indication of efficient combustion with good airflow and properly suited wood for smoking.
+The goal of every smoker is to produce the legendary Thin Blue Smoke or TBS, which is an indication of efficient combustion with good airflow and properly suited smoking wood.

 Any time you have thick white smoke with hardwoods, it can be for several reasons like having too much fuel or poor airflow, and these can be fixed, but softwoods will release this due to their resinous makeup.

-Another reason that cedar is unsuitable and not recommended is that it burns very quickly like most softwoods and, as such, it produces low heat while burning.
+Another reason that cedar plank is unsuitable and not recommended to smoke meat is that it burns very quickly like most softwoods and, as such, it produces low heat while burning.

 Since temperature control is critical when smoking meat, having wood that doesn’t complement the heat from coal will be problematic.

-Even if softwoods were not dangerous, they would still be unsuitable as their burn rate is so much higher than those of hardwoods.
+Even if softwoods were not dangerous, they would still be unsuitable as their burn rate is higher than those of hardwoods.

 Using Cedar Will Damage Your Smoker

-One of the critical components to successful smoking is to use a clean smoker, and if you use cedar, the smoke released from this wood as it burns will leave a layer of residue on the inside of your smoker.
+One of the critical components to successful smoking is to use a clean smoker, and if you use these planks, the cedar smoke released as it burns will leave a layer of residue on the inside of your smoker.